-- Security guard

-- Social worker intern

 - Speech and language pathologist assistant

 - Student teacher

 - Student worker

+- Technology director not requiring licensure

+- Technology specialist not requiring licensure

+- Transportation director

+- Tutor not requiring licensure

+- Truant officer

-- Technology director not requiring licensure\ - Transportation director - Tutor\ - Contract speech-language pathologist under Section 5/14-6.04 of the School Code - \ Depending on the job duties, these positions may or may not require licensure.
+- Contract speech-language pathologist under Section 5/14-6.04 of the School Code

 The preceding lists are not all-inclusive.
 As stated on page 1, teachers who are licensed under the provisions of the School Code and are employed in positions requiring licensure are members of TRS.
-Contact ISBE at renewal@isbe.net with any questions regarding licensure requirements.
+Contact ISBE at compliance@isbe.net with any questions regarding licensure requirements.